SAIS-S2S-Technology/Roadmap/README.md

 ### What we do

-We operate on a model of distributed learning — we teach from student to student and transfer knowledge through tools that are [built collaboratively, deployed fast and improved continously](http://agilemanifesto.org/principles.html).
-We are passionate about optimizing our learning to thrive in an environment defined by low ressources, limited time and a fast evolving subject — artificial intelligence and emerging information technology paradigms.
+We operate on a model of distributed learning — we teach from student to student and transfer knowledge through tools that are [built collaboratively, deployed fast and improved continuously](http://agilemanifesto.org/principles.html).
+We are passionate about optimizing our learning to thrive in an environment defined by low resources, limited time and a fast evolving subject — artificial intelligence and emerging information technology paradigms.

 For details on our products and tools and the rationale behind them, please refer to the [product section](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/Roadmap.md#our-products--our-tools) of the roadmap.